ros2/design/articles/141_static_remapping.md

 For example `**/bar:=/bar/\1` matches the name `/foo/bar` with `**` capturing `/foo`, but the new name is `/bar/foo`.

 The replacement part is also automatically expanded to FQN.
-If the replacment name does not begin with `/` it is automatically be prefixed with `/namespace/`.
+If the replacment name does not begin with `/` it is automatically prefixed with `/namespace/`.
 For example, `/bar/*:=\1/bar` with default namespace `/ns` matches the name `/bar/foo` with `*` capturing `foo` and replacement name `/ns/foo/bar`.

 #### Special Rule for Changing the Default Namespace